CAAPIM/APIHub/packages/example/README.md

 };
 ```

-The `ORIGIN_HUB_NAME` variable is sent to API Portal servers to identify your API Hub.
-The Portal Admin uses this value to set the `name` attribute in the APIHUB_SETTINGS to enable remote hosting.
+The `ORIGIN_HUB_NAME` variable is sent to API Portal server to identify your API Hub.
+The Portal Admin uses this value to set the `name` attribute in the `APIHUB_SETTINGS` to enable remote hosting.
 For more information, see the API Portal documentation on how to Register the hosting domain of your customized API Hub with API Portal.

 2. Prefix the `deploy` command during the deploy process with `DEPLOY_ENV=XXX make deploy`.